ajilach/clamav-rest/README.md

 # Updates

 2025-01-08: [PR 50](https://github.com/ajilach/clamav-rest/pull/50) integrated which now provides a new `/v2` endpoint returning more scan result information: status, description, http status and a list of scanned files.
 See the PR for more details.
 The old `/scan` endpoint is now considered deprecated.
 Also, a file size scan limit has been added which can be configured through the `MAX_FILE_SIZE` environment variable.
+This update also fixes a bug that would falsely return `200 OK` if the first file in a multi file scan was clean, regardless if any of the following files contained viruses.
+All endpoints now increment the Prometheus virus metric counter when a virus is discovered during a scan.

 2024-10-21: freshclam notifies the correct `.clamd.conf` so that `clamd` is notified about updates and the correct version is returned now.
 This is an additional fix to the latest fix from October 15 2024 which was not working.
 Thanks to [christianbumann](https://github.com/christianbumann) and [arizon-dread](https://github.com/arizon-dread).